espocrm/documentation/administration/entity-manager.md

 * Stream - whether Stream feature is enabled for this entity.
 * Disabled - check if you don't need this entity in your system.
 * Text Filter Fields - what fields to search in for the main text filter and global search.
+* Kanban view - available only if Status Field is specified.
+Enables Kanban view mode. (since EspoCRM 5.2.0)

 ## Fields